 Namecheap is still my favourite when it comes to hosting services too.

 However, you can check the list of other top Website hosting service providers and the top WordPress hosting plans.

 Search Engine Optimization

 This is the most important part.
 You’ll hardly get anywhere without SEO.
-There are a lot of basic understandings you need to have; check here.
+There is a lot of basic understanding you need to have; check here.